 Sales Stack Considerations

-When shopping around for software and business tools, there are several considerations companies should keep in mind.
+When evaluating software and business tools, several considerations should guide companies.

 Before considering an app or software, companies should ask themselves how it will contribute to their sales process.
 If an application is ineffective at accomplishing the objectives of the company, then it may not be worth investing in.